Modeling Task Effects in Human Reading with Neural Network-based Attention: Modeling Study 2

 \subsubsection{Dataset}

-We trained our model on the CNN training section of the DeepMind question answering corpus \citep{hermann_teaching_2015}, using the same corpus pre-processing as the original authors.
-When training the attention module $A$, we only included training examples that are correctly answered by the question answering model when all words are fixated.
-We can expect that other examples are not answerable by the model.
-This method helps reduce the variance of the gradient estimation and speeds up training.
-We also clipped long texts after 500 tokens due to memory constraints.
-This resulted in 217,914 text-question-answer triples for training, out of 380,298 triples from the original set.
-During training, we iterated through the training corpus four times.
+We trained our model on the training section of the DeepMind question answering corpus \citep{hermann_teaching_2015}, using the same corpus pre-processing as the original authors.
+This results in 1,259,748 text--question--answer triples.
+On each pass through the training data, we downsampled the larger subcorpus (Daily Mail) so that an equal number of triples were sampled from the two sources (CNN and Daily Mail).
+We clipped long texts after 500 tokens due to memory constraints.

-We evaluated all model runs on the CNN validation partition of the DeepMind corpus (3,924 text-question pairs).
+We evaluated all model runs on the validation partition of the DeepMind corpus, where we downsampled the larger subcorpus as in training, resulting in 7,848 text--question pairs.
 For comparison, we also ran the task module with all words fixated, which corresponds to the original question-answering setup of \citet{hermann_teaching_2015}.
+We note that \citet{hermann_teaching_2015} represented named entities using anonymized identifiers (e.g., ``@entity7'' instead of ``London'').
+We reinserted named entities into the text as ordinary (capitalized) tokens; this makes the task harder for machine learning models, but matches the input available to the human participants.